maurergroup/winak/README.md

 ## Licensing ##

-winak is licensed under the GNU General Public License, version 3 (gnu.org/licenses/gpl.html). winak uses certain parts of the package thctk by Christoph Scheurer.
+winak is licensed under the GNU General Public License, version 3 (gnu.org/licenses/gpl.html) winak uses certain parts of the package thctk by Christoph Scheurer and from other sources, all listed under LICENSES

 ### Who do I talk to? ###